 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents prescribed antianxiety medications.
-Antianxiety medications are administered to patients suffering from depression and anxiety.
+This tells you the percentage of residents prescribed antianxiety drugs.
+Antianxiety drugs are administered to residents experiencing depression or anxiety.

 Managing Depression Among Residents

-This is a measure of the percent of long-term patients who are exhibiting symptoms of depression.
-Many argue this is a reasonable measure of quality of life.
+Measures the percentage of long-term stay residents showing symptoms of depression.
+Some believe this is a reliable measure of quality of life.

 Appropriate Vaccine Usage